 Help Me Stop’s intensive non-residential outpatient Dayhab programme is an effective solution that also offers 12 months of free accessible aftercare and family support options.
 Treatment is delivered face to face either in the mornings or afternoons over 6 weeks.

-For those adults who are working and can’t access services in the day or get to our centres in Central London or West London we offer a 6-week evening online outpatient drug and alcohol treatment programme, run by the same therapists that provide the face to face programme.
+For those adults who are working and can’t access services in the day or get to our centre in Central London or Winchester, Hampshire we offer a 6-week evening online outpatient drug and alcohol treatment programme, run by the same therapists that provide the face to face programme.